2010–2013 Colonial Athletic Association realignment: Albany and Stony Brook join for football

 After the losses of Georgia State, Old Dominion, and VCU, the CAA initially decided to reload with football in mind.
 On August 7, 2012, the conference announced that it would add Albany and Stony Brook as CAA Football members in 2013.
 At the time of the announcement, both schools were full members of the America East with associate football memberships elsewhere—Albany in the Northeast Conference (NEC) and Stony Brook in the Big South Conference.
 Both remained America East members.

 According to media reports, the CAA targeted the two schools for their location in the Northeast (maintaining geographic balance in the football conference) and their steady improvement in football in recent years.
 The two teams had played each other in the first round of the 2011 FCS playoffs, with Stony Brook winning.

 The move was a significant upgrade for both football programs.
 At that time, Albany's football home of the NEC capped football scholarships at the equivalent of 38 full scholarships, while CAA Football allows the FCS maximum of 63.
 The school was building a new 8,000-seat stadium, which had been viewed by local media as an attempt to gain football relevancy.
 As for Stony Brook, then-athletic director Jim Fiore said after the announcement, "We want to compete for a national championship in football."
-The Big South has generally been a one-bid league in the FCS playoffs, unlike CAA Football, which then (as now) routinely sent multiple teams.
+Before its 2023 football merger with the Ohio Valley Conference, the Big South was generally a one-bid league in the FCS playoffs, unlike CAA Football, which then (as now) routinely sent multiple teams.

 Notably in a realignment cycle marked by secrecy and intrigue, CAA commissioner Tom Yeager opted for transparency, keeping his counterparts in the NEC and Big South informed throughout the process.
 In addition, Yeager asked Rhode Island to reconsider its November 2010 decision to leave CAA Football for the NEC in 2013.
 On August 28, Rhode Island announced that it would remain in CAA Football.

 In a postscript, Stony Brook became a member of the all-sports CAA in 2022 after nearly a decade in CAA Football.